Sharing is caring!

 - 1 - 2 tbsp flour (optional, if necessary)

-- In a medium bowl, sift together flour, spices, baking soda, and salt.
+In a medium bowl, sift together the flour, spices, baking soda, and salt.
 Mix in orange zest and set aside.

-- Place both tins in a preheated oven to 170 degrees fan forced and bake for about 10 minutes depending on your oven until firm and edges just begin to darken.
+Place both baking tins in the oven and bake for about 10 minutes depending on your oven until firm and edges just begin to darken.
 They will be soft on top but they will harden as they cool.
-If you make bigger cookies, increase time upto 18 minutes, depending on size.
+If you make bigger cookies, increase time up to 18 minutes, depending on their size.

-This cake was made on the same day, using almost the same ingredients.
+I made this cake on the same day, using almost the same ingredients.
+I used unsweetened dark cocoa powder, orange juice and milk.

 - 115 grams unsalted butter, softened, plus more to grease the pan